To achieve our goals, we consistently follow our sustainability strategy.

 |Integration and mix||Guarantee that there is a good mix of users, both in terms of age and culture, as a requirement for the social integration of minorities.||Ina Invest contributes to the sociocultural and demographic mix at the respective location.|

 The Management Board of Ina Invest is responsible for these topics.
-In collaboration with selected investors, developers, operators and tenants, it defines the sustainability strategy, targets and initiatives and reports on progress in achieving them to the Board of Directors.
+In collaboration with selected investors, developers, operators, and tenants, it defines the sustainability strategy, targets and initia-tives and gives an annual status report to the Board of Directors.

-Thanks to the close partnership with Implenia, the Management Board of Ina Invest receives assistance from Implenia’s Sustainability Department.
-It has many years experience in sustainable project development and execution and ensures that the sustainability requirements of Ina Invest are included correctly in development and execution by Implenia Ltd. This partnership ensures that there is a constant transfer of know-how across all phases of the project and interfaces are efficiently bridged.
+Thanks to the close partnership with Implenia, the Management Board and Board of Directors of Ina Invest receives assistance from Implenia’s Sustainability Department.
+It has several years of experience in sustainable project development and execution and ensures that the sustainability requirements of Ina Invest are included correctly in development and execution by Implenia Ltd. This partnership en-sures that there is a constant transfer of know-how relating to relevant ESG topics across all phases of the project, as well as between Implenia and the Management Board and Board of Directors of Ina Invest, and that interfaces are efficiently bridged.

 “Ina Invest consistently centres on people.
 We invest in a liveable, sustainable and inspiring future – and actively help shape it.”Marc Pointet, CEO